 The NYTimes reported on a family that could no longer afford rent in Los Angeles after a raise in monthly cost, so were forced to live in their car.
 They had the worry of losing their two children by their living situation being deemed unfit, and they’d constantly worry when they saw a police cruiser that they might notice their lived-in looking car.
 The article says the mother was “overwhelmed with shame and anxiety.”

 Part of that lack of support can be when the car someone is living in breaks down.
 Mateo says he’s lucky and hasn’t had a car completely stop working while living in it, but “definitely cried a lot over bills that were upwards of $900.”
-A broken car could be detrimental when it’s also their means of transportation, “I definitely feel a lot more helpless when I can’t have complete control over my housing.”
+A broken car could be detrimental when it’s also their means of transportation: “I definitely feel a lot more helpless when I can’t have complete control over my housing,” Mateo continued.

-A more developed version of volunteeringly sleeping in a car, vanlife can seem luxurious through hashtags and instagram filters that millions follow — #vanlife alone has 6,175,158 posts not including #vanlifediaries with 1,196,327 posts and #vandwelling, #vanlifeexplorers, #vanlifeeurope, etc. Travel bloggers have made a living showing off their builds and documenting their journeys.
+A more developed version of voluntarily sleeping in a car, vanlife can seem luxurious through hashtags and instagram filters that millions follow — #vanlife alone has 6,175,158 posts, not including #vanlifediaries with 1,196,327 posts, and #vandwelling, #vanlifeexplorers, #vanlifeeurope, etc. Travel bloggers have made a living showing off their builds and documenting their journeys.

 In Kaiser’s case, she was traveling for a long period of time, it just happened to be in her car that she slept.
 It was not the attitude of being forced to do it out of necessity, or running from something — which she was misconstrued to be doing multiple times in her journey.
 This long-term traveling though leads to another dichotomy.